jamieoliveredwards/playlist/README.md

 ## Potential Improvements
 * NGRX for state management (should functionality increase)
 * Animations, specifically animating the entry of the child router-outlet in the playlist component to slide in from below.
-* Saving of user favorite data
+* Saving of user favourite data
 * Improved test coverage